 The City's highly focused efforts to revitalize its downtown are recognized through the public and private projects that have been taking shape within the urban core.
 These efforts were launched in 1996 when the City relocated existing downtown car dealerships to the new Automall.
 The City acquired the land as a catalyst for new residential, retail, transit and open spaces as part of the revitalization.
-Click here to see a Downtown character map.
+Click here to see a downtown Current & Future Projects Map.

 - Click on the map points below to learn more about area amenities